ClaireMorduch/clairemorduch/about.md

 Nonprofit consultants can play many roles.
-Claire’s years of working in different capacities for nonprofits, as an employee, board member, volunteer and consultant,  gives her an ability to:
+Claire’s years of working in different capacities for nonprofits -- as an employee, board member, volunteer and consultant -- gives her an ability to:

 * Bring a specific expertise not available on your staff or board such as the ability to do business or strategic planning and loan underwriting.